Woodstock Literature Society

 Topics range from classic and contemporary authors, to drama, poetry, and foreign authors in translation.
 Our speakers include academic specialists, published authors, and literary journalists.
 Full details can be seen under Programmes.
 Please note that changes to the programme can also be found on the programme page.

-Our next talk will be on
+Our next talk will be on Thursday 18th April at 8.00pm

-Visitors are welcome.
-Entry £8.00
+Visitors are welcome - Entry £8.00 (free admission to under 18s)

 A selection of images used in publicity posters for previous talks